a memorial for today?

 Idealistic thinking of a Utopian society might have been rational 10,000 years ago as the earliest societies evolved, but as witnessed throughout written history, never took hold due to differences in demgraphics, cultures and available resources.
 Every Utopian society eventually fell prey to the whims of an individual who took control as a totalitarian ruler using brute force or intimidation to indoctrinate a society with a specific ideology.
 Russia (or the USSR depending on exact decades being discussed ) remains the prime example of imperial expansion, resulting in increased inequities between social classes leading to social unrest followed by a socialist revolution which in turn led to a society of 'equality' or communism for wealth redistribution, returning then to totalitarian rule of a dictator, king, emperor or czar.
 This is the same sequence of events that we now seem to be witnessing.
 Only the names of the 'tribes' involved have changed.

 At present, only one (of two) form of government has proven to have a modicum of success with larger populations consisting of many 'tribes' of varying bakgrounds.
-That form of government, a democratic republic, allows for all citizens of all tribes to choose individual representatives of each tribe with one overall titular head being answerable to the representatives and the doctrine of 'rule of law'.
+That form of government, a democratic republic (or the cantons of Switzerland), allows for all citizens of all tribes to choose individual representatives of each tribe with one overall titular head being answerable to the representatives and the doctrine of 'rule of law'.
 However, even with these governments, difficulties increase as populations grow and individual tribes failing to assimilate, exhibit greater differences in social, religious, economic and cultural backgrounds.
 Yet we now see even that succesful model under attack by the overly aggressive, the pacifist, the censors and those that prefer being led (like Austria in WWII) rather than working to maintain independence through unity of purpose.
-We see class warfare being promoted using income disparity, perceived racial inequality, and even religious or political differences to further separate and isolate 'tribes' within a society forging the way for one ideology to coerce, or even force, all mothers to accept their leadership without question.
+We see class warfare being promoted using income disparity, perceived racial inequality, and even religious or political differences to further separate and isolate 'tribes' within a society forging the way for one ideology to coerce, or even force, all others to accept their leadership without question.

 Armed conflict among developed nations may be a thing of the past as it is being replaced by a newer, more subtle method of coercion, that being social shaming, guilt, and modification of education to fit an agenda.
 The very tool successfully used in the past, propaganda, has now been perfected as a more effective weapon than stones, arrows or bullets.
 Just as no pure monarchy, socialist or communist society on a large scale of more than several thousand individuals has ever survived for long, likewise, no pure democracy on a similar scale can exist.
 The one of two sytems that has the best chance for a world of large disparate tribes or societies remains the democratic republic.
 The other, a system of cantons under a central democracy, is a realistic option and is successful in smaller populations.
 Perhaps it is even the government of choice for evolving societies.
 Remove dissenting opinions from any chosen government model or censor the open exchange of thought and the collapse of those systems is inevitable as we have witnessed time and again throughout written history.
 Perhaps theseare the things history should teach us and upon which we should reflect on Memorial Day.